 • Certification by an independent third party

 Why is third-party certification the key to closing a potential wage-profit loophole and delivering a blended tax rate on business income — one that is on par with that paid by corporations?

 Solutions to the pass-through tax reform issue clearly can be found in the hard details.
 Tax law must appropriately capture what is and isn’t business income from all pass-through entities and tax it at a uniform rate.
 Simultaneously, tax policy also needs to establish enforcement rules to reduce the ability of business owners to recategorize their wages as business income.

-the white paper, “A tax conundrum: How tax reform could hurt main street businesses”
+“A tax conundrum: How tax reform could hurt main street businesses”